paulio11/P5-Pokebox/README.md

 The function within is responsible for adding or removing a Pokémon from the user's collection.
 It performs the necessary updates to the collection, sends a PATCH request to update the corresponding user profile on the server, and updates the local user data if the request succeeds.

-- It takes three arguements:
+- It takes three arguments:
   - `newPokemon` is the Pokémon that the user is trying to add or remove from their collection.
   - `uData` is the user profile object, containing the `pokemon` array.
   - `setUData` is a state function that updates the user profile data.